 Pakistan-U.S. Science & Technology Startup Training Program, August 10-14, 2020

-This training is open for applicants, please follow the link below for more info.
-Deadline for application is Thursday, April 23, 2020 at 8 PM, GMT+5.
+This training is open for applicants,follow the link below for more info.
+Applications are now closed.

 Pakistan-U.S. Science & Technology Startup and Ideation Training Program, August 28-30, 2018, Dubai, UAE